 3. In addition to your film, you must submit a press kit.
 Details below.

 5. Films must be 15 minutes or less, including credits.
-Films of longer duration may be accepted if deemed significant to filmmakers based in the Top of the South at the sole discretion of the Festival Director.
+At the sole discretion of the festival director, films of longer duration may be accepted if they are significant to filmmakers based in the Top of the South.

 6. Black screen credits must be no longer than 30 seconds.